10 Health Benefits Of Swiss Chard, Nutrition Facts, & Recipes

 • Vitamin E: 3.31 mg

-Swiss chard also contains beta-carotene, lutein, zeaxanthin, alpha-lipoic acid, polyphenolsi XA family of naturally occurring micronutrients with antioxidant properties commonly found in fruits, teas, spices, and vegetables. , and choline.
+Swiss chard also contains beta-carotene, lutein, zeaxanthin, alpha-lipoic acid, polyphenolsi A family of naturally occurring micronutrients with antioxidant properties commonly found in fruits, teas, spices, and vegetables. , and choline.
+These are vitamin E rich foods that can be included in your regular diet.

 protip_icon Fun Fact